Tuesday, August 20, 2013

 Bernard, the founding abbot of Clairvaux Abbey in Burgundy, was one of the most commanding Church leaders in the first half of the twelfth century as well as one of the greatest spiritual masters of all times and the most powerful propagator of the Cistercian reform.
 Bernard is also known as the second founder of the Cistercians, the Mellifluous Doctor, and the last of the Fathers of the Holy Church.

-He was born to a noble family at Fontaines, near Dijon, France in 1090, the third of seven children.
+He was born to a noble family at Fontaines, near Dijon, France in 1090, the third of seven children, six of whom were sons.

 Bernard left his privileged life near Dijon, France, to join the Cistercians at the age of 22.
 He was well educated and so passionate about his faith that he convinced 30 of his relatives -- including all of his brothers, his uncle, and later his widowed father -- as well as many friends to join him at the abbey.
 Bernard first entered the abbey at Citeaux, but only three years later was sent with 12 other monks to establish another monastery in the Diocese of Champagne.
 The monastery came to be known Clairvaux, the Valley of Light.